-The mission of the Brattleboro Retreat Clinical Psychology Doctoral Internship Program is to offer professional psychology training that emphasizes both generalist and specialty training using a scholar-practitioner model committed to excellence in treatment, advocacy, education, research, and community service.
-The training program provides the intern the opportunity to be engaged in treatment teams comprised of expert caregivers in medical and holistic services in providing hope, healing, safety and privacy to the patients.
+The mission of the Brattleboro Retreat's Clinical Psychology Doctoral Internship Program is to offer professional psychology training that emphasizes both generalist and specialty training using a scholar-practitioner model committed to excellence in treatment, advocacy, education, research, and community service.
+The training program provides the intern the opportunity to be engaged in treatment teams comprised of expert caregivers providing hope, healing, safety and privacy to our patients.